 Before I even made it to Italy, I already had several people tell me I needed to go to Cinque Terre.
-I had never heard of it, and had no idea what to expect.
-There are some drop-dead gorgeous places in Italy, and Cinque Terre is definitely in the top of the list.
+I had never heard of it and had no idea what to expect.
+There are some drop-dead gorgeous places in Italy, and Cinque Terre is definitely at the top of the list.

 The whole property is fantastic.
 They have a large Italian house which they plan to turn into a B&B (I can’t wait to see it when it’s finished).
 There is also a long row of apartments where the family, guests and “workawayers” stay.
 The yard and fields they own are quite large, and there are all kinds of animals, from dogs, roosters, turtles, etc. I helped with the boats a little, but was also helping to clean up the property, such as painting rooms, cutting down trees, cleaning up the large house, etc.

 I must say the experience with my host in Italy was the polar opposite of what the host in France was like.
 Whereas the host in France expected me to paint in my travel clothes, my Italian host provided me with a jumpsuit.
 In France, the meals were either bad food, leftovers or simply non-existent and I was expected to cook my own meals with hardly any ingredients and no store within 10 km.
 The mom of my Italian hosts made many of the dishes, and her cooking was just as good as many of the Italian dishes I’ve eaten at good restaurants in Italy.
 The water was always hot in the shower (half the time in France there was no hot water), the rooms were heated, the hosts would always let me know exactly what was expected of me, etc. I loved the work so much there were days I put in extra hours just because I didn’t want to stop.